AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-faq.md

 **Q: What does the administrator do if a user contacts the administrator about an account that the user can no longer access?**

 The administrator can reset the user's account by asking them to go through the registration process again.
-Learn more about [managing user and device settings with Azure Multi-Factor Authentication in the cloud](/documentation/articles/multi-factor-authentication-manage-users-and-devices/).
+Learn more about [managing user and device settings with Azure Multi-Factor Authentication in the cloud](./multi-factor-authentication-manage-users-and-devices.md).

 **Q: What does an administrator do if a user's phone that is using app passwords is lost or stolen?**

 The administrator can delete all the user's app passwords to prevent unauthorized access.
 After the user has a replacement device, the user can recreate the passwords.
-Learn more about [managing user and device settings with Azure Multi-Factor Authentication in the cloud](/documentation/articles/multi-factor-authentication-manage-users-and-devices/).
+Learn more about [managing user and device settings with Azure Multi-Factor Authentication in the cloud](./multi-factor-authentication-manage-users-and-devices.md).

 **Q: What if the user can't sign in to non-browser apps?**

 A user who is configured to use Multi-Factor Authentication requires an app password to sign in to some non-browser apps.
 A user needs to clear (delete) sign-in information, restart the app, and sign in by using their user name and app password.

-Get more information about creating app passwords and other [help with app passwords](/documentation/articles/multi-factor-authentication-end-user-app-passwords/).
+Get more information about creating app passwords and other [help with app passwords](./multi-factor-authentication-end-user-app-passwords.md).

-> [AZURE.NOTE]
+> [!NOTE]
 > Modern authentication for Office 2013 clients
 >
 > Office 2013 clients (including Outlook) support new authentication protocols.
 You can configure Office 2013 to support Multi-Factor Authentication.
 After you configure Office 2013, app passwords are not required for Office 2013 clients.
 For more information, see the [Office 2013 modern authentication public preview announcement](https://blogs.office.com/2015/03/23/office-2013-modern-authentication-public-preview-announced/).